A great series starter…

 I’ve been hooked by Jennifer Estep’s books since I read the first two lines of her first Crown of Shards book, Kill the Queen: “The day of the royal massacre started out like any other.
 With me doing something completely, utterly useless.”
 How can you not keep reading a book after that?

 So I was amused to read recently in her blog that she likes coming up with great openings.
-(Go to her blog, and then search in the web page for “opening line”.)
+(See here on her website.)
 Thus it’s not surprising that her most recent book starts out with a kick too: “Sometimes in life, you have only bad options.
 Like planning to commit corporate espionage in the morning, becoming a whistle blower by noon, and trying not to be murdered by midnight.”

 And the heroine and hero, Vesper Quill and Kyrion Caldaren, do spend most of the book with only bad options.
 In true space opera style, though, they manage to make the best of them.
 As the story starts, Vesper is, as mentioned above, getting ready to be a whistle blower – to disclose the true cause of the recent crash of the first of the new generation of Kent Corporation spaceships.
 She’s discovered that there’s a major design flaw in the ship’s control system, and it wasn’t just pilot error as the Kent higher-ups are claiming.
 Her plan is pretty simple: download the proof, give it to a prominent gossip site to publicize, take the money the site offered her, and start fresh somewhere else.
 Of course, if things worked according to plan, there wouldn’t be much of a tale to tell.